Testicular cancer is an abnormal and uncontrolled growth of cells that starts in your testicle. It mostly affects men aged 20 to 40.

+If the cancer has spread beyond your testicle or come back after surgery to remove your testicle, you will need to have chemotherapy.
 You may also have chemotherapy after surgery to reduce the chance of the cancer returning in the future.
 This is known as adjuvant chemotherapy.

 Being diagnosed with cancer can be distressing for you and your family.
 An important part of cancer treatment is support to deal with the emotional aspects as well as the physical symptoms.
 Specialist cancer doctors and nurses are experts in providing the support you need.

-For answers to frequently asked questions on this topic, see Common questions.
+For answers to frequently asked questions on this topic, see FAQs.

 For sources and links to further information, see Resources.

 This information was published by Bupa's Health Information Team and is based on reputable sources of medical evidence.
 It has been reviewed by appropriate medical or clinical professionals.
 Photos are only for illustrative purposes and do not reflect every presentation of a condition.
 The content is intended only for general information and does not replace the need for personal advice from a qualified health professional.
-For more details on how we produce our content and its sources, visit the About our Health Information page.
+For more details on how we produce our content and its sources, visit the about our health information page.

 Our Complete Health Assessment for men includes testicular and prostate checks.